- Students fees and finance

 1. I have an offer to go on exchange or Erasmus in first semester (September 2021) - will this still be going ahead?

 Where it is possible (where borders are open and travel restrictions permit), mobility will be going ahead.
-The Go Abroad Team have had students abroad this semester in Europe, Australia, Hong Kong, South Korea and the USA (as at 19.03.21).
+The Go Abroad Team have had students abroad the second semester of the academic year 2020/2021 in Europe, Australia, Hong Kong, South Korea and the USA.
 Global circumstances change rapidly in the current landscape, so destinations are constantly under review.

 2. I am a current University of Aberdeen student and am abroad on exchange or Erasmus – should I be returning home due to the impact of Covid?